Best Books: 2024 | 2023 | 2022 | 2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010

 Leela Corman (Schocken)

-In a WWII story that toggles between the Brooklyn home front and the liberation of Buchenwald, Croman paints indelible characters who grapple with grief on battlefields and in the wrestling ring.
+In a WWII story that toggles between the Brooklyn home front and the liberation of Buchenwald, Corman paints indelible characters who grapple with grief on battlefields and in the wrestling ring.
 Her lithe, purple-toned watercolors bleed on the page—a tactile evocation of how trauma breaks through and crosses generations.
 It’s a transcendent, visionary accomplishment by an artist at the height of her powers.

 LIST